Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 __________________
 ## Benchmark Test Results and Conclusions

-### Present the execution time of each query each of the 20 random nodes/persons per database.
+### Task: Present the execution time of each query each of the 20 random nodes/persons per database.

 |   |  Neo4  | PostGresSQL |
 |---|---|---|